dhagmann/deliberation-assets/projects/hagmann/inflation-expectations/revised_forecast_survey.md

 type: multipleChoice
 ---

-### Has your inflation forecast changed after the discussion?
+### What is your revised inflation forecast after the discussion?

+**Your original forecast is selected by default.
+Please change it only if your estimate has changed after the conversation.**

 ---

-- Yes, my forecast increased
-- Yes, my forecast decreased
-- No, my forecast remained the same
+- Less than 0% (deflation)
+- 0% to 2%
+- 2% to 5%
+- 5% to 10%
+- More than 10%